-Hugh R. Jones joined the firm as Of Counsel in September 2020.
+Hugh R. Jones joined the firm as Counsel in September 2020.
 Mr. Jones has practiced law in Hawaii for 32 years, both in private practice, government service, and inside the nonprofit sector.

 Mr. Jones’ practice concentrates on the federal and state regulation of public charities and private foundations and their governance, the regulation of charitable solicitation and charitable registration matters, trust administration, Hawaii State taxation, and government affairs.
-As a Senior Deputy Attorney General, Mr. Jones supervised the Hawaii Attorney General’s Tax & Charities Division for over a decade, and created an launched a successful charitable enforcement unit in the wake of the Bishop Estate controversy of the 1990s, including necessary enabling legislation and online registration and reporting systems.
+As a Senior Deputy Attorney General, Mr. Jones supervised the Hawaii Attorney General’s Tax & Charities Division for over a decade, and created and launched a successful charitable enforcement unit in the wake of the Bishop Estate controversy of the 1990s, including necessary enabling legislation and online registration and reporting systems.
 While at the Attorney General’s office, Mr. Jones was also involved in many high profile Hawaii cases including the taxation of Online Travel Companies, the Bishop Estate Civil Litigation Team, “Operation False Charity,” public access to police misconduct, and other controversial matters.
 Immediately prior to joining Ashford & Wriston, Mr. Jones was the first In-House Counsel for the University of Hawaii Foundation and its Board of Trustees.
 Mr. Jones has also been a visiting professor of law at the William S. Richardson School of law, teaching the Nonprofit Organization’s Law course several time.

 Mr. Jones has received several awards, including:

 - Manager of the Year, Hawaii Attorney General